US stocks shook off September losses and brought in above-average gains in the third quarter.

 The tech-heavy Nasdaq 100 gained 12.5%, the S&P 500 was up 9.0%, and the Dow, 8.2%.
 Emerging markets also did well, up 10.3% for the quarter.

 The stock market’s been remarkably resilient this year, and so have investors.
-But the presidential election poses another challenge.
+But the presidential election poses a new challenge.

 Nervous about investing before the election?